qazlinux/fastfetch-theme/README.md

 License:
 Fastfetch is licensed under the MIT License (according to its official repository).

-riotfetch fully complies with the original license and does not claim authorship over Fastfetch.
+Riotfetch fully complies with the original license and does not claim authorship over Fastfetch.

 Credits:
 All credit for the development, maintenance, and design of Fastfetch goes to the fastfetch-cli

-riotfetch is only a customization layer created by qazlinux.
+Riotfetch is only a customization layer created by qazlinux.